Single (music): 12-inch format

-Although 7 inches remained the standard size for vinyl singles, 12-inch singles were introduced for use by DJs in discos in the 1970s.
+Although 7 inches remained the standard size for vinyl singles, 12-inch singles (30 cm) were introduced for use by DJs in discos in the 1970s.
 The longer playing time of these singles allowed the inclusion of extended dance mixes of tracks.
 In addition, the larger surface area of the 12-inch discs allowed for wider grooves (larger amplitude) and greater separation between grooves, the latter of which results in less cross-talk.
 Consequently, they are less susceptible to wear and scratches.
 The 12-inch single is still considered a standard format for dance music, though its popularity has declined in recent years.

 10-inch format

-Before the 7-inch single was introduced, 78 rpm 10-inch shellac records with around three minutes of music on them were the standard format.
-Later, 10-inch vinyl singles have commonly been released as limited edition collector's items, which sometimes includes rare tracks or special artwork.
+Before the 7-inch single was introduced, 78 rpm 10 in shellac records with around three minutes of music on them were the standard format.